sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 		</div>

-Before disassembling the enclosure, users should disconnect the power and all cables from the RTK mosaic-X5.
-This will prevent users from creating any shorts and will facilitate the teardown process further on.
+Before disassembling the enclosure, users should disconnect the power and all cables from the RTK mosaic-T. This will prevent users from creating any shorts and will facilitate the teardown process further on.

-The RTK mosaic-X5 PCB is held in place by the front and rear panels of the enclosure.
+The RTK mosaic-T PCB is held in place by the front and rear panels of the enclosure.
 While users can remove the panels first, we recommend that users disconnect the screw terminal blocks first.
 Users may find it more difficult to separate the terminal block from the connector later in the disassembly process.

 !!! tip "Remove the Screw Terminal Block First"
 	Users may find it easiest to remove the screw terminal blocks first; as opposed to later in the teardown process.